alexwlchan/alexwlchan.net/src/_drafts/ignore-lots-of-folders-in-spotlight.md

 tags: macos python
 ---

-Earlier in the week, I searched my Mac, and my results were cluttered with files from various `node_modules` folders:
+I searched my Mac recently, and my results were cluttered with files from `node_modules` folders:

 <img src="/images/2021/cluttered_search_results_2x.png" srcset="/images/2021/cluttered_search_results_2x.png 2x, /images/2021/cluttered_search_results_2x.png 1x" style="width: 714px;" alt="Screenshot of a search tool for the word 'inspect'.
 It shows a list of nine results, each with a path under it that goes to a subpath of a node_modules folder.">

-I can see why this happened -- I've been working on several Node projects recently, and the `node_modules` folder is a cache of external dependencies downloaded from npm.
+I can see why this happened -- I've been working on several Node projects, and the `node_modules` folder is a cache of external Node dependencies.
 It contains all the third-party code used in those projects, and that's a lot of files.
 It's unsurprising that some of them would look like the files I'm actually looking for.

 It's also very annoying.
-I'm usually looking for the code that I've written, whereas the first two pages of results were all third-party code I just happen to be using.
+I'm usually looking for the code that I've written, whereas the first two pages of search results were all third-party code I just happen to be using.
 I pretty much never want to see these files in a global file search.

 I wanted to find a way to ignore these files in search.